1967 The Impossible Dream

 They couldn’t blame Harry Frazee for this one.
 Saved 34 years earlier by current owner Tom Yawkey, the Red Sox looked once again in need of redemption.
 Boston hadn’t enjoyed a winning season since 1958, bottoming out at 100 losses in 1965.
 The commonly fanatic Red Sox fan base was attending in absentia, with annual attendance shrinking to a mere 650,000 at Fenway Park—a ballpark rumored to be in danger of demolition as plans for a suburban domed facility began to be drawn up.

 Worse, it seemed the Red Sox players didn’t care.
 There was a pervasive lack of urgency in a clubhouse filled with no-namers and has-beens who developed an undisciplined country club attitude.
-Since Williams’ departure, the only serious threat in the Boston lineup came from his replacement in the outfield, Yastrzemski—an undisputed star in relative terms only.
+Since Williams’ departure, the only serious threat in the Boston lineup came from his replacement in the outfield, Carl Yastrzemski—an undisputed star in relative terms only.
 Although Yastrzemski won a batting title in 1963, he otherwise had shown little else to convince Red Sox Nation that he was genuine superstar material.

 There did appear to be some light at the end of a very long tunnel.
 Young sluggers such as Tony Conigliaro, George Scott and Rico Petrocelli were emerging as equals to Yastrzemski.
 They hired a general manager, Dick O’Connell, who finally made the Red Sox get serious about signing quality black talent, not token benchwarmers to pacify outsiders.
 And their new skipper was Dick Williams, barely three years removed from the end of his marginal playing days—but connecting as a manager, having taken the Sox’ top farm team in Toronto to successive International League titles.